Why I love these lamb chops

 But it did.
 It worked out beautifully, and I’m in love with this recipe.

-Cook the lamb chops on the stove.
-Heat a large skillet to medium-high.
-Add a tablespoon of olive oil (if you’re using a stainless skillet, add 2 tablespoons) and let it warm.
-Add the lamb chops, and cook for about 3 minutes per side for medium rare.
-Add time if you prefer your lamb chops medium to well done.
+- Don’t have a grill?
+To cook the lamb chops on the stove: Heat a large skillet to medium-high.
+Add a tablespoon of olive oil and allow it to heat through.
+Add the lamb chops, and cook for about 3 – 4 minutes per side for medium rare.
+If your skillet isn’t large enough you might have to cook your lamb chops in batches.

 Frequently asked questions